 - Letter of Interest: Address your reasons for applying, prior global health experience with underserved populations, and global health career goals

-- In addition to the application requirements, UCSF learners will need the approval of their home department before they can register
+- Department approval: UCSF learners need the approval of their home department before they can register

 Courses are free for all UC doctoral students.

-All other students, including non-UC learners, will be charged a fee of $900/unit.
+All other students, including non-UC learners, will be charged a fee of $900 per unit.

 Enrollment for Non-UC Students